Select a School

 Dear Families,

 I am honored to work as the Department Chair of Ralph J. Frost Academy.
-This is the start of my seventh year at Frost Academy and I can truly say I work with the most amazing students and staff in our District.
+This is the start of my tenth year at Frost Academy, and I can truly say I work with the most amazing students and staff in our District.
 Frost Academy provides a structured, therapeutic setting for students with various emotional and behavioral challenges.
 We strive to build meaningful connections with every student and family we serve.
 We are a relationship based program that values the strengths each student brings to our community, while also building skills in areas that are more challenging.
 We put a great deal of emphasis into community building and promoting restorative practices.
 It is incredibly rewarding to help students overcome difficult situations and obstacles that interfere with their educational and social functioning.
 We truly believe all students can succeed when they have the right level of support in place.
 Thank you for partnering with us in the education of your student.
 It is our honor to come alongside you and your student during their high school experience.

 Best,